How to Grow Lamb’s Ear Plant

 Preservation

-To preserve lamb's ear by drying, hang small bundles of leaves upside down in a cool, dry place with good air circulation until completely dry.
+I’ve found that preserving lamb's ear by drying is simple and effective.
+You should hang small bundles of leaves upside down in a cool, dry place with good air circulation until completely dry.

 Read more